stephenhouser/node-red-contrib-flexradio/packages/node-red-contrib-flexradio/README.md

 ## Topics

-These nodes draw on and emulate many of the concepts from the [NodeRed MQTT nodes](https://cookbook.nodered.org/#mqtt).
+These nodes draw on and emulate many of the concepts from the [Node-RED MQTT nodes](https://cookbook.nodered.org/#mqtt).
 They adapt the radio's messages and status updates to an MQTT *topic* system and adopt the MQTT topic *wildcard* patterns (using `+` and `#`).
 The [MQTT man page](https://mosquitto.org/man/mqtt-7.html) has some good detail on how these wildcards and MQTT topics work.
 It's worth reading to understand the idea of topics and topic matching.

 To create *topics* from messages, these nodes use the type of data being received and parts of the message.
 For example a simple [message](http://wiki.flexradio.com/index.php?title=SmartSDR_TCP/IP_API#Message_Format) from the radio will have a `topic` of `message` and a `payload` corresponding to the message data itself.